TakLee96/clvr_impl_starter/README_CLVR.md

 Using this convolution backbone to train for a reward function that depends on horizontal and vertical location of the "agents" is forcing the network to learn something it is not intended to learn.
-Even thought the model is powerful enough that it actually converged, I still think it's learning weird hacks, e.g:
+Even thought the model is powerful enough that it actually converged, I still think it's likely learning weird hacks, e.g:

-* Use LSTM to figure out motion patter and guess agent locations
+* Use LSTM to figure out motion pattern and guess agent locations
 * Use the fact that convolution padding always =0 to develop its sense of border and thus become capable to compute x and y offsets from border